-Capital investment for the upcoming fiscal year is anticipated to increase significantly in projects related to berth structure improvement and rail infrastructure, and is projected at approximately \$13 million.
+Capital investment for the upcoming fiscal year is anticipated to increase significantly in projects related to berth structure improvement and rail infrastructure, and is projected at approximately \$47 million.
 Funding for these expenditures will be accomplished, as in recent years, by a combination of state and federal grants, private capital, reserves, and internal cash flows.
-Further details on the capital improvement program can be found in the Authority's 2016 Capital Budget document.
-For a copy of this document call the finance office at (910) 343-6201.
-The following graphs provide a breakdown of planned fiscal year 2016 expenditures by category as well as anticipated funding by sources.
+In addition, the State of North Carolina has budgeted another \$35 million in appropriation to the Authority for fiscal year 2017.
+Further details on the capital improvement program can be found in the Authority's 2017 Capital Budget document.
+A copy of this document can be obtained by contacting the Authority's Finance Office at (910) 343-6201.
+The following graphs provide a breakdown of planned fiscal year 2017 expenditures by category as well as anticipated funding by sources.